youssefmahboub/Cybersecurity-Course-Helper/README.md

     npm start

 The Cybersecurity Course Helper web app will now be running locally on your machine.
-Access it by visiting http://localhost:3000 in your web browser.

 ## License